Adespinoza/Smarkets-code-challenge/README.md

 ## To Do List
 Here are some things I didn't get to, but would love to if I had more time:

+- Implement React/Redux to assist in passing information around from states
+- Create test files to test components and containers
+- Limit the number of times API is being called to decrease latency on client side browser
 - Fix styling on `EventInfoContainer` to be consistent
 - Account for missing information from API in display of `EventContainer` and in `EventInfoContainer`
 - Refactor code to fix redundancies (a lot of copying was done in the making of this project).